7 Ways to Score Amazon Prime Membership Deals

 While Amazon Household allows your family to save by giving members access to Prime benefits, Amazon Family can save you even more money.
 Expecting a baby?
 You'll receive a completion discount of 15% off all the items remaining on your baby registry.

-Even better, being a part of Amazon Family means you'll get up to 20% off baby food, diapers, and other common household items for your little ones.
+Even better, being a part of Amazon Family means you'll receive up to 20% off subscriptions for baby food, diapers, and other common household items for your little ones.
 If you frequently order on Amazon, the cost savings alone is enough to wipe out your Prime membership fee.

 6. Enroll in the Monthly Prime Plan